 Dispensationalists have had the run of popular Christianity in America, and we need to return to the clearly biblical theology of covenants and leave aside nonbiblical dispensations.
 Covenant is how God chose to relate to humanity.
 It is his commitment to people.

-But the purpose of this post has not been to ask or answer that question in detail.
+But the purpose of this post has not been to ask or answer the question of replacement in detail.
 Instead, this post asks the more focused question: does repeatedly violating the obsolete Sinai covenant of the past and the appearance of the New Covenant permanently cancel the specific land grant contained in the first part of the Abrahamic covenant?
 The answer is no. So only in that narrow and focused sense does replacement theology go too far, if it says yes.
 The universal land grant has not been replaced, because the New Covenant doesn’t even really deal with the issue (see point no. 6 and letters O-P).

 Just because Christ has fulfilled all the covenants laid out in the Old Testament does not mean every element is thrown out.
 My thesis in this post is that the one element in the Abrahamic covenant, particularly the first one, retains the land grant.
 I believe this grant is everlasting.